FIPE-Study/IETF109-Side-Meeting-FIPE/README.md

 **Part1: Deployment incentives, interworking, and gateways between networks with different addressing semantics**
 - Various networks, such as IoT networks, industry networks, satellite networks, etc.
+- Differient Semantics Type
-- domain boundary division related to different semantics
+- Domain boundary division related to different semantics
-- new requirements and impacts to the control and forwarding plane
+- New requirements and impacts to the control and forwarding plane

 1.1 Space-Terrestrial Network Integration: Gap Analysis on Key Technical Issues (25 mins)